You’re considering getting a water filter but how do you find the right one?

 Consumes large amounts of energy

 System usually takes a large space on counter

 Does not contain any minerals or salt afterwards

 May not remove pesticides and herbicides

-In most cases it’s sufficient with an active carbon filter to remove odor, bad taste and contaminants.
-However, if your water report indicates specific issues with your water or if you have other concerns such as pH level, calcium or specific bacteria/viruses then pick the filter that is fit for purpose.
+Unless your water report indicates specific issues with your water or if you have other concerns such as pH level, calcium or specific bacteria/viruses then TAPP will generally meet your needs.